beaverbuilder/documentation/docs/beaver-builder/layouts/modules/sidebar.md

 id: sidebar
 title: Sidebar
 sidebar_label: Sidebar
+description: The Sidebar module creates a WordPress sidebar in a Beaver Builder layout, containing any set of WordPress widgets that your theme allows.
 ---

 The Sidebar module gives you the ability to insert any of your WordPress